Have you ever heard of the Burj Al Arab in Dubai? If you haven’t, let me introduce you to the world’s so-called 7-star hotel.

 3. Booking brunch/dinner at the Burj Al Arab

 This is the more expensive route to seeing Al Arab up close and personal.
-Fortunately, the Burj Al Arab does not only have one restaurant.
-Instead, it has several and you can choose one that suits your taste and budget.
+Fortunately, the Burj Al Arab does not only have one restaurant – it has several.
+You can simply choose a restaurant that suits your taste and budget.

-Some additional good news is that if you don’t want to go for the a la carte menu, you can actually buy gift certificates that come with a set menu and price.
+Another good news is you don’t want to go for the a la carte menu, you can actually buy gift certificates that come with a set menu and price.